 Have you ever looked at a perfectly arranged set of tiles, each one fitting snugly against the others to form a larger square?
 Or perhaps you've marveled at the precise dimensions of a garden plot, where the length and width are equal, creating a harmonious, balanced space?
-These scenarios might seem unrelated, but they all touch upon a fundamental concept in mathematics: the square root.
+That said, these scenarios might seem unrelated, but they all touch upon a fundamental concept in mathematics: the square root.
 The square root is a tool that unlocks the secrets of squares, allowing us to understand their underlying structure and dimensions.

 The Essence of Square Root